Virgin Galactic all set to fly its first tourists to the edge of space

-Virgin Galactic is taking its first space tourists on a rocket ship ride after years of delays, including one passenger who bought his ticket 18 years ago and a mother-daughter duo from the Caribbean.
+TRUTH OR CONSEQUENCES, N.M. -- Virgin Galactic is taking its first space tourists on a long-delayed rocket ship ride, including a former British Olympian who bought his ticket 18 years ago and a mother-daughter duo from the Caribbean.

 The flight window opens Thursday morning at Spaceport America in the New Mexico desert for a ride to the edge of space.
 If all goes well, Richard Branson's company will begin offering monthly trips to customers on its winged space plane, joining Jeff Bezos' Blue Origin and Elon Musk's SpaceX in the space tourism business.

 Virgin Galactic passenger Jon Goodwin, who was among the first to buy a ticket in 2005, said he had faith that he would someday make the trip.
-The 80-year-old British Olympian — he competed in canoeing in 1972 — has Parkinson's disease and wants to be an inspiration to others.
+The 80-year-old athlete — he competed in canoeing in the 1972 Olympics — has Parkinson's disease and wants to be an inspiration to others.

 “I hope it shows them that these obstacles can be the start rather than the end to new adventures," he said in a statement.

-Note: This story has been updated to correct that Goodwin paid $200,000 for his ticket, not $250,000.